Paul Cronin: Biography

-Cronin was born in July 1938 in Jamestown, South Australia, and grew up in a farming family.
+Cronin was born on 8 July 1938 in Jamestown, South Australia, and grew up in a farming family.
 After leaving school, Cronin became a farmer himself.
 He married Helen Kinnear in 1959.
 The couple had four daughters: twins Katherine and Jane, followed by Susanne and Juliana.
+Cronin was educated at Rostrevor College.

 As an athlete he had participated in the 1958 Commonwealth Games competing in the four x 100m relay.
 He was a state runner and also a champion gymnast.

 Cronin eventually moved to Melbourne where he worked as a truck driver and a draftsman.
 It was at this time that he acted in various Crawford Productions including Division 4 and Homicide.

-His wife Helen died in 2013.
+His wife Helen Margaret Kinnear died in 2013.

 Career

 After playing several small roles, in 1971, Cronin appeared as motorcycle policeman Gary Hogan in the Crawford Productions drama Matlock Police (1971–1976).
 After that series ended he continued the role in the spin-off Solo One (1976), a series continuing Hogan's motorcycle police officer exploits.

-After Matlock came the role as the central character of Dave Sullivan, a family patriarch in the soap opera The Sullivans.
+After Matlock Police came the central character of Dave Sullivan, a family patriarch in the soap opera The Sullivans.
 He worked in The Sullivans from 1976 to 1983.
 The role as Dave Sullivan won him five Silver Logies.

 In the 1980s he appeared in a series of television advertisements against drunk driving with a tagline question "Would you let a friend drive home if he's had too much to drink?".

 In 1998 Cronin replaced Channel Nine voice-over man Pete Smith as the alternative co-host on radio 3AW's Nightline and Remember When programs.

-He was the host of lifestyle program Discover Downunder, which explores the caravan and camping industry in Australia.
+In 2008, he was the host of the fourth series of Discover Downunder, which explores the caravan and camping industry in Australia.
 It was first aired on Network Ten, then the Nine Network.